 - Some candidates may feel uncomfortable while recording themselves.

 - There is a factor of “dehumanization”.
 The whole process depends on technology and less on human interaction.

 - Candidates do not get proper knowledge about the company through the interviews.
 Physical interaction is necessary for the promotion of the company.

-The One-way video interview has changed the stereotypical views regarding interviews.
+One-way video interview are better than traditional interviews.
+It has changed the stereotypical views regarding interviews.
 These interviews are more user-friendly and accountable compared to other forms of interviews.
-The candidate gets the chance to show the best self which in turn lets the recruiters get the top talent.